GaryCooper-pm/PP4-Django-project/README.md

 * My mentor Brian O'Hare for all his support advice and encouragement throughout this project.

+* Codemy over on YouTube for the example blog video tutorials for inspiration and example.

 * My loving family for putting up with my hours sat at the computer working things out.

 * My business partner Damian for his continued support and guidance.